LucasFrecia/fedex-signup/README.md

 Using a state management library would really not be necessary for a small project.
 However, using such a library shows I can use this approach.

+## Why @angular/flex-layout?

+This library makes it easy to have a responsive site, and eliminates styles boiler.

 ### Testing

 For this project I went with the default unit testing approach since I have many other projects that use Cypress for e2e testing.